RyanAbraham/MTG-Deck-Generation-Suite/README.md

 ----------
 Python 3.X is required, as well as any version of Cockatrice.

-1. Clone or download this repo
+1. Clone or download this repository

 2. Download the AllCards.json file from https://mtgjson.com/ and put it in the same folder as the Python file